EvaluationContext/evaluationcontext.github.io/_posts/2024/2024-04-22-Syntax-Highlight-DAX.md

 ![HighlightJS: Testing](/assets/img/0001-syntaxHighlightDAX/daxSyntaxHighlightingHighlightJSDemo.png)

 Once we have finished developing our [Lexer](https://github.com/EvaluationContext/highlight.js-dax/blob/Feature.dax/src/languages/dax.js), there are some extra steps required to [Contribute a Language](https://github.com/highlightjs/highlight.js/blob/main/extra/3RD_PARTY_QUICK_START.md).
-I decided to skip this process at this time, as ideally I want to use Rogue in the longer term, but I might come back to this.
+I decided to skip this process at this time, as ideally I want to use Rouge in the longer term, but I might come back to this.

 In order to self host highlight.js:
-- Update _config.yml to turn off rogue
+- Update _config.yml to turn off Rouge

 ```yaml
 kramdown: